Logo

 Setting up SSH key-based authentication is a secure and convenient way to connect to your WSL instance without entering your password every time.
 This is useful for task automation by running scripts.

 2.1.
-Generate an SSH Key Pair on Your Windows Machine
+Generate an SSH Key Pair on Windows Machine

-Accepting defaults in home dir (~/.ssh/) 2 files wwill be created:
+Accepting defaults in home dir (~/.ssh/) 2 files will be created:

 2.2.
-Create hidden dir .ssh on WSL home
+Create hidden dir .ssh in Linux home dir

 mkdir .ssh

 2.3.
-Save id_rsa.pub as authorized_keys and copy to hidden dir .ssh on Linux
+Save Public key as authorized_keys and copy to hidden dir .ssh on Linux

 2.4.
 Test